lsst-tstn/tstn-019/argocd.rst

 Each key under `producers` is the name for that given producer along with the list of CSCs that producer will monitor.

-.. warning:: Any changes to the ``values.yaml`` will be seen by all sites at
-             once, so give careful thought to adjustments there.

 The Docker image and other producer configuration is handled on a site basis.
 Here is an example from the ``values-ncsa-teststand.yaml``.